jefdaj/cryptoisland/src/posts/2023/02/23/crypto-taxes-the-hard-way-historical-prices/index.md

 *Disclaimer: nothing on this blog is advice about the substance of your taxes!
 I have no background in accounting and no idea whether this code will produce valid results.
 You need to verify everything yourself and then own your own mistakes or hire a tech-savvy [CPA][cpa] (or equivalent in your country) to go over it and fix any problems.*

-Today we'll be adding historical crypto price data to hledger and using it to track portfolio value.
+Today we'll be adding historical crypto price data to [hledger][hl] and using it to track portfolio value.
 It's also important for calculating taxes on staking income.
 I'll do a separate post on that.

 [Here is a tarball][tar] of the code.